duyluann/terragrunt-repo-template/README.md

-# 🚧 Terraform Project Template
+# 🚧 Terragrunt Project Template

 This repository provides a structured template for Terraform projects, enabling consistent and scalable infrastructure deployments.
-The template is equipped with best practices, CI/CD integration, and environment-specific configurations to streamline your infrastructure management.
+The template has best practices, CI/CD integration, and environment-specific configurations to streamline infrastructure management.

 ## 📁 Repository Structure